SWADESH-KUMAR-NATH/6T-SRAM/README.md

 1. HOLD SNM

 - In absence of word line voltage, the ability of SRAM to retain the stored data is defined as hold stability.
-- Hold SNM is the side of the largest square nested inside the butterfly curve.
+- Hold SNM is the side of the largest square nested inside the butterfly curve, which is found to be 1V.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_hold.jpg"
      width="whatever"